WaltSias/css-practice-jan-2024/README.md

 # html-practice-Jan-2024

-This is a website about...
+This is a website about

 It will contain a variety of HTML tags and CSS rules.